ncatlab/nlab-content/pages/0/1/0/8/28010/content.md

 ## Idea

-Indivisible [[stochastic processes]] generically exhibit all the hallmark empirical features of quantum systems, including [[quantum interference]], [[decoherence]], [[entanglement]], and noncommutative observables.
-Moreover an indivisible [[stochastic process]] can replicate all the empirical predictions made by the [[Hilbert space]] formalism for [[quantum mechanics]], while avoiding the famous measurement problem.
-Consequently one can view any quantum system as an indivisible stochastic process yielding the indivisible stochastic process interpretation of [[quantum mechanics]].
-Going in the other logical direction, one can also represent indivisible stochastic processes in the usual [[Hilbert space]] formalism yielding a bijective correspondence between indivisible stochastic process systems and quantum systems.
+The indivisible [[stochastic process]] interpretation of [[quantum mechanics]] proposes that quantum systems can be understood as [[stochastic processes]] that lack the "Markov property," meaning they cannot be broken down into independent, sequential steps.
+Instead, they evolve over finite chunks of time through a more general, non-Markovian, stochastic law.
+This interpretation, developed by [[Jacob Barandes]], suggests that the core features of [[quantum mechanics]], such as [[quantum interference]], [[decoherence]], [[entanglement]], and noncommutative observables arise from these "indivisible" or "non-divisible" [[stochastic processes]], which can replicate all empirical predictions of quantum theory while potentially avoiding the quantum measurement problem.

-## Formalism
+## Definitions and the stochastic-quantum correspondence

 Let $\Omega$ be a [[measurable space]] which we interpret as the space of all possible configurations of some system, and let $T$ denote an interval of time starting at $0$.
 An indivisible real-time [[stochastic process]] on $\Omega$ consists of a family of morphisms in the [[Kleisli category]] of the [[Giry monad]] $G$,
 $$